 You need to account for medical treatment you may need in the future, too

 It may take some time to learn how your accident will affect your life moving forward and how much medical treatment you will need in the future.
 Your doctors and your attorney need time to evaluate these aspects of your case to ensure that the insurance company isn’t short-changing you.

-Schedule a free consultation for your rear-end accident case
+Schedule a free consultation today with one of our attorneys for your rear-end accident case